mapillary/mapillary-js/doc/docs/extension/three-custom-renderer.md

 :::info

-You can view the complete example code in the [Three.js Renderer example](/examples/three-renderer).
+You can view the complete code in the [Three.js Renderer](/examples/three-renderer) example.

 For more examples of custom renderers using Three.js, you can take a look at the [OpenSfM axes and earth grid renderers](https://github.com/mapillary/OpenSfM/tree/398fe61fd970c7fa80b10b56606643408fa3dd7e/viewer/src/renderer).